-The fantasy world of Westeros from George R.R.
-Martin‘s Song of Ice and Fire book series will be divided into around 100 smaller kingdoms in the upcoming prequel to Game of Thrones, in which there were famously seven.
-The author provided some new details about the upcoming series, set around 5,000 years before HBO’s hit show, in an interview with Entertainment Weekly.
+The fantasy world of Westeros from Martin’s A Song of Ice and Fire book series will be divided into around 100 smaller kingdoms in the first prequel to Game of Thrones, in which there were famously seven.
+The author recently provided some details about the upcoming series, set around 5,000 years before HBO’s hit show, in an interview with Entertainment Weekly.

 “If you go back further [than Aegon’s Conquest], then there are nine kingdoms, and 12 kingdoms, and eventually you get back to where there are a hundred kingdoms — petty kingdoms,” Martin said.